adegans/user-cleaner/readme.md

 Accounts are not placed in a trash bin.
 Deleting of accounts is permanent.

 This plugin has no settings and works quietly in the background.

-## Features
-* Daily delete unused accounts
-* Check if the user has created a post or page
-* Check if the user has replied to a post (eg. placed a comment)
-* Supports WooCommerce checks if the account has orders
-* Supports bbPress checks if topics and replies are posted by the account
-* Sends an email to the administration email address with how many accounts were deleted that day

 ## Installation
 1. Navigate to your WordPress or ClassicPress dashboard.